Andreansx/Networking-lab/README.md

 From the outside, this network might look pretty small.
 However, a lot happens in Proxmox Virtual Environment which runs on my Dell PowerEdge R710.

-In the PVE I run a lot of networking appliances like VyOS and vSRX3 vRouters.
+In the PVE I run a lot of networking appliances like VyOS and vSRX3 NGFWs/Routers.

 The PVE is connected through a single DAC 10GbE cable to the CRS326.
 This single cable carries a lot of tagged traffic which then gets switched by the main `vmbr0` bridge.